 - 1 1/2 cups warm water

-- Mix the salt dough clay ingredients together, then roll out the dough with a rolling pin on parchment paper.
-If dough is not pliable enough you can add more water, sparingly.
+- Roll out the dough with a rolling pin on parchment paper.
+If the dough is not pliable enough, you can add more water (sparingly).

-How to make the clay Santa ornament
+How to Make the Clay Santa Ornament

-After making your salt dough clay, roll it out onto parchment paper.
-If working with groups of children, cut off a small piece of parchment paper so that each child has their own work space (Make sure that the parchment paper is large enough to have the child's entire piece of dough on it)
+- After making your salt dough clay, roll it out onto parchment paper.
+If working with groups of children, cut off a small piece of parchment paper so that each child has their own work space.
+(Make sure that the parchment paper is large enough to have the child's entire piece of dough on it.)

 - Work with each child one at a time.
 The kids will naturally want to stick their hands in the clay mixture, so prepare to possibly having to roll out the clay again.
-Have the child open their fingers slightly apart so that their thumb can make Santa's hat (if you don't get this quite right, don't sweat, it will still come out cute)
+Have the child open their fingers slightly apart so that their thumb can make Santa's hat.
+(If you don't get this quite right, don't sweat.
+It will still come out cute.)

-Press the childs hand down into the dough with your hand and gently rock their fingers so that their fingers make a good impression.
-If you find that it's too hard to get the childs hand out, try again and put more flour on the childs hand so that their fingers don't stick when you try to pull their hand up (this can be a little trial and error sometimes)
+- Press the child's hand down into the dough with your hand, and gently rock their fingers so that their fingers make a good impression.
+If you find that it's too hard to get the child's hand out, try again and put more flour on the child's hand so that their fingers don't stick when you try to pull their hand up.
+(This can be a little trial and error sometimes.)

-The flesh tone can be made from using just a little red mixed with white but if you prefer a closer flesh tone color, you can add a little yellow to the mixture or you can buy a small bottle of the flesh tone acrylic paint (I made my flesh tone color with red, white and a little yellow) Also have a fine brush so you can paint on the detail and have close, crisp lines.
+The flesh tone can be made from using just a little red mixed with white.
+But if you prefer a closer flesh tone color, you can add a little yellow to the mixture, or you can buy a small bottle of the flesh tone acrylic paint.
+(I made my flesh tone color with red, white, and a little yellow.)
+Also, have a fine brush handy, so you can paint on the detail and have close, crisp lines.

-- Paint the entire Santa white, both front and back (you don't have to paint the back but I think it gives it a nice finished look)
+- Paint the entire Santa white, both front and back.
+(You don't have to paint the back, but I think it gives it a nice finished look.)

 - After the white dries, paint the flesh tone Santa face.
-Make sure you leave white around the face for the trim on Santas face and the beard.
+Make sure you leave white around the face for the trim on Santa's face and the beard.

-- Next paint the red hat.
+- Next, paint the red hat.

-- Paint in small white eyes, Santas mustache, and Santas red nose.
+- Paint in small white eyes, Santa's mustache, and Santa's red nose.

 - Let the whole thing dry.

-- Add your ribbon to hang your child's Santa hand-print.
+- Add your ribbon to hang your child's Santa hand print.

 - You're done!
 Now hang your sweet little ornament on the tree and enjoy it for years to come!